xueimel/Craigslist-Scraper/README.txt

-craigslistScrape.py is a webscraper that can navigate to the craigslist site in a given area and can print a list of all objects found.
+craigslistScrape.py is a webscraper which uses requests lib and selenium webdriver to navigate the craigslist website.
+Using an input string given by the user, it retreives all possible matches from the site.
-After finishing collecting the information, the program prints a list of all prices, titles, and hrefs.
+The program prints a list of all prices, titles, and hrefs.

-The default location is Boise and would need to be altered to fit user's location.
-Can be easily be set up for daily auto-checks of craigslist via a simple script.
+Notes:
+Alter name of city at line 151 to search the desired city.
+Defualt location is Boise, ID.

+Alter line 23 to the absolute path of your chromedriver.exe for execution.

+Usage:
+From command line type (provided that environmental "python" variable set) python craigslistScraper.py